-My research addresses the fraught history of racial fetishism.
-Through cultural criticism—including queer of color critique, women of color feminism, and performance methodologies—I trace the connections between interracial sex, mixed race subjects, and US intervention in the transpacific.
+My research addresses the fraught history of colonial desire.
+Through cultural criticism—including queer of color critique, women of color feminism, and performance methodologies—I trace the connections between interracial sex, mixed race subjects, and US intervention in Asia & the Pacific.

 Areas of expertise

 feminist & queer theory; aesthetics; critiques of multiracialism;

 Fields of knowledge